koriolismsu/koriolismsu.github.io/papers.md

 1. Assier, R. C., Shanin, A. V., & Korolkov, A. I. (2024).
 A contribution to the mathematical theory of diffraction.
 Part II: Recovering the far-field asymptotics of the quarter-plane problem.
 In Quarterly Journal of Mechanics and Applied Mathematics (Vol. 77, Issues 1–2).
 Oxford University Press (OUP). [link](https://doi.org/10.1093/qjmam/hbae005) [ArXiv](https://arxiv.org/pdf/2310.18031)

-1. Saddle Point Method Interpretation of Transient Processes in Car Tires.
+1. Kniazeva, K.S., Yoshinori, S., Korolkov, A. I., Shanin, A.V.
+(2023).
+Saddle Point Method Interpretation of Transient Processes in Car Tires.
 (2023).
 In Supercomputing Frontiers and Innovations (Vol. 10, Issue 1).
 FSAEIHE South Ural State University (National Research University). [link](https://doi.org/10.14529/jsfi230103)

 1. Makarov, O. I., Shanin, A. V., & Korolkov, A. I. (2023).
 The Sommerfeld Integral in Problems of Simulating the Diffraction of Acoustic Waves Using a Triangular Lattice.
 In Acoustical Physics (Vol. 69, Issue 2, pp. 143–158).
 Pleiades Publishing Ltd. [link](https://doi.org/10.1134/s1063771023600080)